David Gaiman: Family and public career

 Gaiman's family is of Polish-Jewish origins; after emigrating from the Netherlands in 1916, his father eventually settled in the Hampshire city of Portsmouth on the south coast of England and established a chain of grocery stores.
 Born in 1933, Gaiman was educated at The Portsmouth Grammar School, though he did not excel academically.
 He subsequently joined the British Army where he rose to the rank of sergeant.
 He returned to Portsmouth on leaving the army to work for his father in the grocery stores, though he detested this job.

 He married Sheila on 1 March 1959.
 He eventually decided to go into business for himself, much to his father's displeasure, and the family moved away from their home in Portchester in 1962.

 When the Gaimans discovered Scientology, they moved to East Grinstead, West Sussex, in 1965.
 David Gaiman joined the staff of the Church of Scientology at nearby Saint Hill Manor, eventually becoming the church's chief UK media spokesman.

-Gaiman had three children, a son and two daughters: Neil Gaiman, the fantasy author, Claire Edwards, head of Scientology Missions International, and Lizzy Calcioli.
+Gaiman had three children, a son and two daughters: fantasy author Neil Gaiman, Claire Edwards, head of Scientology Missions International, and Lizzy Calcioli.